blob8129/scalendar/README.md

 # Scalendar
 Scalendar is a native iOS application written as a use case for [Sbanken Api](https://github.com/Sbanken).

 TL;DR Client can check his/her spending habits at a glance (📈  or 💸  or 💰).

-Do you ever wonder on which day of the week you spend most of the money?
-I bet it's Friday 😉
+Do you ever wonder on which day of the week you spend most of the money?🤔 I bet it's Friday 😉

 ## Features